 AOC is a Canadian-based company whose common shares are traded on the TSX and Nasdaq Stockholm under the symbol "AOI".
 The Company is an international oil and gas exploration and development company, based in Canada, with oil and gas interests in Kenya and Ethiopia.
-The Company has also made equity investments in a number of international oil and gas exploration companies.
+The Company has also made equity investments in a number of international oil and gas exploration companies and has announced a proposed transaction to acquire an interest in a Company holding interests in producing and developing oilfields in deep-water Nigeria (see Proposed Transaction below).

-AOC's long-range plan is to increase shareholder value through the acquisition, exploration and development of oil and gas assets, located in under-explored geographic areas, in the early phase of the upstream oil and gas life-cycle.
-The Company has actively explored on multiple onshore exploration blocks in various geological settings in East Africa (refer to table below).
+AOC's long-range plan is to increase shareholder value through the acquisition, exploration, development and production associated with oil and gas assets.
+The Company has actively explored on multiple onshore exploration blocks in various under explored geological settings in East Africa (refer to table below).
 The Company has made numerous oil discoveries in the South Lokichar Basin (Blocks 10BB and 13T) located in the Tertiary Rift trend in Kenya.
 Appraisal activities are ongoing with the goal of sanctioning development of the oil fields in the South Lokichar Basin.
 Africa Oil will continue to consider acquisition and merger opportunities, focusing on Africa.